NickKoz/library/README.md

 ## Library

 Terminal app using MySQL Connector/Python for access in database.
-Type the commands of `Install` section in a terminal and you're ready to run the app.(Linux) Make sure that you've installed MySQL Connector for Python.
+Type the commands of `Install` section in a terminal and you're ready to run the app. (for Linux systems only)
+Make sure that you've installed MySQL Connector for Python.

 - ### Install